 $1.25 million for 5 years

-Please note: WU is limited to two submissions for each of these DP5 competitions and an internal selection competition is being held.
+Please note: WashU is limited to two submissions for each of these DP5 competitions, and an internal selection competition is being held.